dell/dell-terraform-providers/docs/CONTRIBUTING.md

 You can contribute to this project in several ways.
 Here are some examples:

-* Contribute to the Terraform provider for Dell PowerFlex documentation and codebase.
+* Contribute to the Terraform provider for Dell documentation and codebase.
 * Report and triage bugs.
 * Feature requests.
 * Write technical documentation and blog posts, for users and contributors.